 The estate of J.R.R.
-Tolkien sued Time Warner Inc. (TWX)’s Warner Bros.
+Tolkien sued Time Warner Inc. (TWX:US)’s Warner Bros.
 Entertainment unit, alleging it doesn’t have the right to license gambling games with “Lord of the Rings” characters and story elements.

 “Not only does the production of gambling games patently exceed the scope of defendants’ rights, but this infringing conduct has outraged Tolkien’s devoted fan base, causing irreparable harm to Tolkien’s legacy and reputation and the valuable goodwill generated by his works,” the estate said in a complaint filed yesterday in federal court in Los Angeles.

 Under the merchandising agreement between the estate and Warner Bros., the movie studio and its subsidiaries have only the right to sell and license tangible objects, according to the complaint.
 These rights don’t give Warner Bros. permission to license online slot machine games and casino slot machines based on the late author’s books, the estate said.